mladenb/sql-query-builder/README.md

 @2 = "John"
 ```

-In order to perform an `INSERT` SQL statement with multiple rows of data at once, we would write:
+In order to create an `INSERT` SQL statement with multiple rows of data at once, we would write:

 ```csharp
 var users = new[]